Eldfin/SLIFOX/README.md

     Peaks with a relative amplitude (to maximum - minimum intensity of the pixel) below this threshold will not be evaluated.
 - `gof_threshold`: float
     Value between 0 and 1.
+If greater than 0, only fitted peaks can be paired.
     Peaks with a goodness-of-fit value below this threshold will not be evaluated.
 - `significance_threshold`: float
     Value between 0 and 1.
-Peak Pairs with peaks that have a (mean) significance lower than this threshold are not considered for possible pairs.
+Peak Pairs with peaks that have a significance lower than this threshold are not considered for possible pairs.
+    This Value should stay low, so that the number of possible pairs is not reduced too much.
+    A too high value can lead to wrong pairs, because of pairing only "good" peaks.
     See also "direction_significance" function for more info.
+- `nb_significance_threshold`: float
+    Value between 0 and 1.
+Neighboring directions with a lower significance are not considered as match for the neighboring method.
+This threshold should be high, when using the neighbor method.
+Lower value will lead to faster computing times, but increased probability of wrong pairs.
 - `significance_weights`: list (2, )
     The weights for the amplitude and for the goodnes-of-fit, when calculating the significance.
     See also "direction_significance" function for more info.